Aryaman-CSE/Expense_tracker/README.md

 # Expense Tracker App (Flutter + Firebase)
+# Use the apk file to download the app on your mobile devices and enjoy.

 A modern **Expense Tracker** mobile application built using **Flutter** and **Firebase** that helps users track spending, manage expenses.